cloudtoid/framework/README.md

 [![][WorkflowBadgePublish]][PublishWorkflow] [![License: MIT][LicenseBadge]][License]

-Welcome to Cloudtoid's Framework project, which is a library of utility classes, targeting `.netstandard 2.1`.
+Welcome to Cloudtoid's Framework project, which is a library of utility classes, targeting `.netcore 3.1` and `.net 6+`.

 The latest NuGet package can be found [here][NuGet].